Matthias1102/tvdb-scraper/README.md

 ./check_er_csv_against_filesystem.py eisenbahn_romantik_tvdb_episodes_and_specials.csv  /mnt/omv-data1/Video/Dokumentationen/Eisenbahn-Romantik/
 ```

+## For daily Use: Download latest MediathekView Filmliste and search for titles that we haven't downloaded yet

 Download the MediathekView Filmliste and save it as `MediathekView-Eisenbahn-Romantik.json`:
 ```
 ./download_er_filmliste.py
 ```

 Convert the file into a CSV file with columns: title,date,start_time,duration,episode
 ONLY episodes WITH an episode number ("Folge <n>") are kept.
 Duplicates are removed.
 ```
 ./convert_er_filmliste_json_to_csv.py MediathekView-Eisenbahn-Romantik.json  MediathekView-Eisenbahn-Romantik.csv
 ```
-Identify missing episode videos and report them to
+Identify missing episode videos and report them to `MediathekView-Eisenbahn-Romantik_missing.csv`:
-`MediathekView-Eisenbahn-Romantik_missing.csv` and `/home/matthias/github/tvdb-scraper/MediathekView-Eisenbahn-Romantik_unparsed_filenames.txt`:
 ```
 ./report_missing_er_files.py MediathekView-Eisenbahn-Romantik.csv  /mnt/omv-data1/Video/Dokumentationen/Eisenbahn-Romantik/ eisenbahn_romantik_tvdb_episodes_and_specials.json
 ```